Why Is Early Childhood Hearing Screening Important For Your Child?

 Two tests are used to screen infants and newborns for hearing loss.
 They are:

-Auditory brain stem response (ABR) is a more complex test.
-Earphones are placed on the ears and electrodes are placed on the head and ears.
+Auditory Brain Stem Response (ABR): Earphones are placed on the ears and electrodes are placed on the head and ears.
 Sound is emitted through the earphones while the electrodes measure how your child's brain responds to the sound.

 If your child exhibits any of these signs, report them to your doctor.

-What Happens If My Child Has A Hearing Loss?
+What Happens If My Child Has Hearing Loss?